jeannieshe/tuberculosis/README.md

 In the future, I envision that these regression models have the potential to become robust and even assist physicians who are busy treating patients.
 These models could help inform what kinds of prescriptive treatment are ideal for any given patient and help give a more accurate prognosis to the patient and their family.
+Tuberculosis continues to be a disease that ravages humankind, but with the right tools and creativity, we can confidently be on our way to addressing and eradicating it entirely.

 ## Citations